marchon/qtumbook/part1/qtum-docker.md

 + The blockchain state is stored on disk, and persists across qtumd restarts.
 + The blocks are not mined immediately, but at a semi-regular intervals.
-+ Need to manually seed the chain with 600 blocks.
++ You will need to manually seed the chain with 600 blocks.

 By default, the `hayeah/qtumportal` docker image will start `qtumd` in `regtest` mode: